Skip to content

 Research abstract

-The research aims to investigate the cooperation in criminal matters within the EU and Mercosur and between the two by focusing on the impact on the rule of law and reverse, meaning how the rule of law impacts cooperation.
+The research aims to investigate the cooperation in criminal matters within the EU and Mercosur and between the two by focusing on the interaction with the rule of law.
 Two complex issues arise.
 Firstly, the tense but also interdependent relationship between cooperation in criminal matters and the rule of law: cooperation is necessary to combat crime, and it contributes to the enhancement of the rule of law, but it is also dangerous because it is not certain that the other cooperating state complains with fundamental rights; on the other side, the rule of law can enhance cooperation - they have a mutual and complex relation.
 Secondly, the presence of two regional entities, the EU and Mercosur, with different systems, contexts, and competences.
 For this reason, the research delves into comparing the two regions and then examines inter-regional relations.

 To initiate, a brief contextualization.
 The EU Area of Freedom Security and Justice (AFSJ) is an advanced model of cooperation based on mutual trust and the sharing of common values among Member States.
 The way forward is still long, yet the degree of cooperation in the EU is much higher compared to other regions, specifically, Mercosur.
 In fact, in Mercosur cooperation in criminal matters receives less attention, and the Member States’ mutual trust is fragile, if not non-existent.
 However, despite the EU’s advanced system, the region is experiencing a contestation of its values by some EU Member States themselves, which is leading to a decline in mutual trust, and this is affecting cooperation in criminal matters too.
 Decreasing trust within the EU can influence the trust the EU has in its relations with third states, in this case with the regions, which was already low from the start.
 Consequently, if the EU has low trust internally, this affects the already low trust externally and this complicates cooperation – there is a direct proportionality relationship between the internal and the external EU trust.
 On the other side of the ocean, the democracies of Mercosur’s states are precarious, and this impedes the potential increase of trust within the region.
 In brief, both regions encounter trust issues: more specifically, in the EU, there is an increasing distrust, and in Mercosur, an endemic low trust.
 This context can impede an interregional project.
 The solution is not to put the problem aside but to tackle it by analysing it.